 (a) The Company is subject to obligations to purchase Renewable Identification Numbers ("RINs") required to comply with the Renewable Fuel Standard.
-The Company's overall RINs obligation is based on a percentage of domestic shipments of on-road fuels as established by Environmental Protection Agency.
+The Company's overall RINs obligation is based on a percentage of domestic shipments of on-road fuels as established by the Environmental Protection Agency ("EPA").
 To the degree the Company is unable to blend the required amount of biofuels to satisfy its RINs obligation, RINs must be purchased on the open market to avoid penalties and fines.
 The Company records its RINs obligation on a net basis in Accrued expenses when its RINs liability is greater than the amount of RINs earned and purchased in a given period and in Prepaid and other current assets when the amount of RINs earned and purchased is greater than the RINs liability.
 In addition, the Company is subject to obligations to comply with federal and state legislative and regulatory measures, including regulations in the state of California pursuant to Assembly Bill 32 ("AB 32"), to address environmental compliance and greenhouse gas and other emissions.
-These requirements include incremental costs to operate and maintain our facilities as well as to implement and manage new emission controls and programs.
+These requirements include incremental costs to operate and maintain the Company's facilities as well as to implement and manage new emission controls and programs.
 Renewable energy credit and emissions obligations fluctuate with the volume of applicable product sales and timing of credit purchases.
 From time to time, the Company enters into forward purchase commitments in order to acquire its renewable energy and emissions credits at fixed prices.
-As of March 31, 2024, the Company had forward purchase commitments in excess of total accrued renewable energy and emissions obligations.
+As of June 30, 2024 September 30, 2024, the Company had forward purchase commitments in excess of total current accrued renewable energy and emissions obligations.
 The Company's RIN obligations will be settled in accordance with established regulatory deadlines.
-The Company's current AB 32 liability is part of an ongoing triennial period program which will be settled in 2024.
+The Company's current AB 32 liability is part of an ongoing triennial period program which will next be settled in the fourth quarter of 2024.